-4.3.3 Dress Code
+6.16.
+Dress Code

-It is recognised that both the hackney carriage and private hire trade play an important part in portraying a positive image of Blackpool.
+The authority recognises that both the hackney carriage and private hire trade play an important part in portraying a positive image of Blackpool.

 Anything that serves to enhance the professional image of the trade and promotes the concept that the drivers of licensed vehicles are professional vocational drivers is to be welcomed.